 If you’re wondering, I deliberately only included basic statistics here, the kind that members of the BBWAA were considering when John hit the ballot in 1995 and the Flying Dutchman hit it in 1998.
 The numbers are very similar.
 As you can see, Blyleven struck out a great many more batters but also gave up vastly more home runs.
 When he hit the ballot in 1998, Blyleven was 7th all-time in home runs allowed.

 Even though Blyleven was (at the time) 3rd all-time in whiffs, clearly the writers held his gopher balls against him for a long time.
 When John hit the ballot in 1995, he got 21.3% of the vote; when Blyleven hit in 1998, he received 17.5% of the vote.
-John got more votes than Blyleven every year until 2003, when sabermetrics started to permeate the BBWAA.
-It took 14 years of ballots but Blyleven finally made it to Cooperstown in 2011.
+John got more votes than Blyleven every year until 2003 when sabermetrics started to permeate the BBWAA.
+It took 14 years of ballots, but Blyleven finally made it to Cooperstown in 2011.

 2. Rarely one of Baseball’s Best

-Tommy John was a highly productive pitcher for a very long time but he was rarely one of the best in the game.
+Tommy John was a highly productive pitcher for a very long time, but he was rarely one of the best in the game.
 He made just 4 All-Star teams and only received Cy Young votes 4 times in his 26 years on the mound.
 In only 6 of his 26 campaigns did John finish in the top 5 of his league’s ERA leaders.
-If you combine both leagues and adjust for ballpark factors the DH factor (ERA+ does this), John finished in the top 10 only twice in his entire career.
+If you combine both leagues and adjust for ballpark factors and the DH factor (ERA+ does this), John finished in the top 10 only twice in his entire career.

 John’s ERA+ in 1968 was 161, good enough for 4th best in all of MLB.
 In 1979 his ERA+ was 137, which was the 3rd best in baseball.
 John did not have one other season in which he was even in the top 10 in the majors in ERA+.

-Using WAR, only 3 times was John in the top 10 in MLB (he was 10th ’68, 8th in 1970 and 10th in 1979).
+Using WAR, only 3 times was John in the top 10 in MLB (he was 10th in ’68, 8th in 1970, and 10th in 1979).
 He was in the top 20 in pitching WAR for all of baseball just 4 times.

 3. The Peak Problem